d4g33z/kantoo-devkit/README.md

 ```

-## How to Make a Stage4 with Entropy Repo##
+## How to Make a Stage4 with Entropy Repo ##
 This tool was created to facilitate building simple Funtoo stage4s with the Sabayon binary package management system called Entropy.
 Such system builds should be quick and modular, permitting continuous, integrated development.

 The tool is not too complicated once it is set up.
 Here are some terminal sessions to give a feel for it.

 The tree file is `trees/kantoo/kantoo.hjson`.
 The tree is a simple pipeline of three stalks, `stage3`,`build_repo`, and `stage4`, the config files of which may be found in `stalks/<name>/<name>.hjson`.

 Here we build the binaries, both Portage and Entropy versions.
-The packages to build are specifies in the config file.
+The packages to build are specified in the config file.
 Portage uses distcc on the local network to build its binaries, which are re-packaged and injected into a repository by Entropy.
 The sequence can be restarted at any point.
 Portage uses its created binaries as a cache to speed things up.
 Linking consistency is aways checked on a pure Portage filesystem so that Entropy packages can be injected in to a repo without such checking.

 ```commandline
 (env3.6) #  ./stalker --config trees/kantoo/kantoo.hjson